rautio/input-logger.js/README.md

-# keylogger.js
+# input-logger.js
-Generate logs of keystrokes.
+Generate logs of user input such keyboard and mouse events.